derekn4/CurfewBot/README.md

 - Send a reminder 5 minutes before the curfew
 - Kick the user from voice at the curfew time
 - Block them from rejoining any voice channel for 5 minutes
-- Shame them in the general channel if they try to rejoin early
+- Shame them in the general channel with an AI-generated message if they try to rejoin early (falls back to a static message if no API key is configured)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>